vjjan91/eBirdOccupancy/README.md

 ## Attribution

 To cite this repository:

-Gupte, Pratik Rajan and Ramesh, Vijay.2022. _Source code and supplementary material for Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_.https://zenodo.org/record/6501805.
+Gupte, Pratik Rajan and Ramesh, Vijay.
+2022. _Source code and supplementary material for Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_. https://zenodo.org/record/6501805.

 To cite the publication:

 Ramesh, Vijay, Gupte, Pratik Rajan, Tingley, Morgan W, Robin, VV, DeFries, Ruth S. 2022. _Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_.
 Ecography.

 ## Contact information